jeffreyjsung/jeffreyjsung.github.io/content/blog/covid.md

 # meta description
 description: "DATA100 Final Project"
 summary: "Modeled and analyzed the temporal evolution of COVID-19 cases and mortalities in the United States."
-author: "Jeffrey Sung & Binhan Hua"
+author: "Binhan Hua & Jeffrey Sung"

 # taxonomies
 categories: